worldwidee/smart_app/README.md

   }
 ```

-TextStyle parameters = color, isBold, fontWeight, isStatic
-But you dont need to define its parameters
+TextStyle parameters = color, isBold, fontWeight, isStatic.
+These parameters have their own default values so you dont have to define them
 ```dart
     Text(
       "Hello",